 We invite you to click any of the following links for information on various areas covered by the Transparency Stars program:

-The greater Port of Houston (“Total Port”) includes the eight public terminals owned and operated by the Port of Houston Authority (“Port Houston”), plus over 150 privately-owned facilities.
-Total Port economic value and jobs are taken from an economic impact study published September 2015 by Martin Associates.
-Port Houston total revenue and net income (also referred to as change in net position) are actual results from the 2017 Comprehensive Annual Financial Report, compared to prior year.
+The Houston Ship Channel complex (“Total Port”) includes the eight public terminals owned and operated by the Port of Houston Authority (“Port Houston”), plus over 200 privately-owned facilities.
+Total Port economic value and jobs within Texas are taken from an economic impact study published April 2019 by Martin Associates.
+Port Houston total revenue and net income (also referred to as change in net position) are actual results from the 2019 Comprehensive Annual Financial Report, compared to prior year (as restated).

-Taxes are levied annually by the Harris County Commissioners Court on behalf of Port Houston, sufficient to cover approximately $53 million in annual principal and interest debt service payments due on the Port Authority’s outstanding ad valorem tax bonds.
+Taxes are levied annually by the Harris County Commissioners Court on behalf of Port Houston, sufficient to cover approximately $50 million in annual principal and interest debt service payments due on Port Houston’s outstanding ad valorem tax bonds.